Cercis canadensis: In The Bud of Time

 Native Americans ate redbud flowers raw or cooked as well as the young pods and seeds raw or cooked.
 The flowers can be pickled.
 They have a slightly sour taste and are high in Vitamin C .
 They’re a pleasant addition to salads and can also be used as a condiment.
 The unopened buds can be pickled or used as a caper substitute.
 The seed is about 25% protein, 8% fat and 3% ash.
 More so, a 2006 study show the flowers and the seeds to be very high in antioxidants as well as linoleic and alpha-linolenic acid.
 The seeds also have oleic and palmitic acids.
 Think of it as The First Forager’s Health Food Store.
 Young leaves are edible raw or cooked.

-The redbud’s native range is New Jersey to northern Florida, west to Missouri and Texas and northern Mexico.
-Oh, and it’s branches and stems also have been used for basketry.
+The redbud’s native range is New Jersey to central Florida, west to Missouri and Texas and northern Mexico.
+It’s branches and stems also have been used for basketry.

 Also edible are the flowers and pods of the C. occidentalis (found in western North America ) and the C. siliquastrum found in Europe.
 There are also several cultivars now of varying colors.
 One popular variety is called Forest Pansy.
 It has reddish leaves and pods.
 They are edible as well.
 Like all members of the pea clan the blossoms are a very distinctive “wings and keels” arrangement, keel in the middle, wings on either side.